-Please note that the essays are graded positively and that partial credits are given: you get a point if the idea matches (or partially matches) with the one on the scoring rubric.
+Please note that the essays are graded positively, and partial credit can be given.
+That is, you get a point if the idea matches (or partially matches) with the one on the scoring rubric.
 This means that you should include as many points as possible as long as they are relevant.

-While you should spend time writing all the related points you can possibly think of, present it in a clear and logical manner.
-It is very important to:
+While you should spend time writing all the related points you can possibly think of, present your response clearly and logically.
+It is essential to:

-Question #1: If a question asks about a calculation, do I need to be formal and write it out as words or can you just type out the numbers.
-For example, if I ask for depreciation expense for one month of an asset with a 1,200 dollar cost and a 12 month life can I just write “$100” or “you divide 1,200 by 12 month to get 100 dollar per month which is your depreciation expense”?
+If a question asks about a calculation, do I need to be formal and write it out as words, or can you type out the numbers?
+For example, if I ask for depreciation expense for one month of an asset with a 1,200 dollar cost and a 12-month life, can I just write “$100” or “you divide 1,200 by 12 months to get 100 dollars per month which is your depreciation expense”?

-Answer: You do need to show your work, but rather than saying “you divide 1,200 by 12 months to get 100 dollar per month” you could show “$1,200/12 months = $100 per month in depreciation”.
-This way, you will more likely get partial credit in case you use the right formula but just missed a number.
+Answer: You do need to show your work, but rather than saying, “you divide 1,200 by 12 months to get 100 dollars per month,” you could show “$1,200/12 months = $100 per month in depreciation”.
+This way, you will more likely get partial credit in case you use the right formula but just miss a number.

-Question #2: I am practicing on the essay questions, but there are no excel capabilities or even a table creation function that make tabular presentations possible.
-Do you have any suggestion on how to address this?
+I am practicing the essay questions, but there are no Excel capabilities or even a table creation function that make tabular presentations possible.
+Do you have any suggestions on how to address this?
 Even underlining the numbers to indicate summation is not possible.

-Second, we have a video in the first study unit of the Gleim Online that is part of the supplemental videos that is a how to on the essays.
+Second, we have a video in the first study unit of our course in the supplemental videos section.
+This video is a how to on the essays.
 It could be very useful as it discusses formatting and how to answer them.